 - Since installing a vinyl fence, including the setting of vinyl fence posts, is a two-person job, who will help you with your vinyl fence installation?

 - Where are your property lines?
 You’ll need this information to locate your vinyl fence posts appropriately.

 To install your vinyl or PVC fence, you will need the following tools and materials:

 - String Line and Drive Stakes

-If you are feeling overwhelmed about trying to put in a fence yourself don’t worry, that’s when you contact Orange Fence!
-We’re happy to help and guide you in the right direction.
-If you’re still unsure then we can install it for you!
+If you are feeling overwhelmed about trying to put in a fence on your own, don’t worry!
+Instead, contact Orange Fence!
+We’re happy to help you resolve any problems and guide you to the next step in your installation.
+If you’re still unsure about how to install your vinyl fence, then we can install it for you!